bdudok/Recorder/README.md

 # Recorder
-Scripts fro controlling cameras and acquisition in LNCM / Dudok lab
+Scripts for controlling cameras and acquisition in LNCM / Dudok lab

 # The following libraries are included: